reveliant/hermod/README.md

 #### Authentication

-* destination email address and redirection URL are sealed with HMAC (SHA-256);
+* destination email address and redirection domain name are sealed with HMAC (SHA-256);
 * ensure parameters integrity;
 * avoid insecure redirection.

+Note that if a redirection URL is not provided (no `HERMOD_FIELDS_REDIRECT` field), referrer will be use and its domain checked againts insecure redirection.

 ### Endpoint format